sandeep06011991/torch-extension/README.md

 1. Implement this naively in python.
 Do a sanity check if something better exists.
 (DONE)
 2. Implement naively in cpp (DONE)
 3. Implement with multi threads
 4. Implement with cuda.
 5. Write both a forward and backward function.

-# Future targets.
+# Future work.

 1. Add distributed torch extension.
-2. Add distributed cuda extension.
+2. Add distributed gpu extension.

-# Some notes:
-# Memory management in python and tensorflow.
-# Using python and cythonize.
+3. Support autograd function.
+4. Study the memory management in python.